BLOGS

 We view data maturity most often through the lens of a marketing department.
 From this perspective, phase four of your data maturity journey is all about connecting your marketing data to other parts of the business.

-Here, you begin to see the impact of marketing on the commercial ecosystem and the entire business.
+Here, you will begin to see the impact of marketing on the commercial ecosystem and the entire business.
 Marketing data can start to influence some broader business decisions.

 Master